ma9dalen8/IceSat2-glacierAnalysis/README.md

 (7) plotting some results<br/><br/>

 ## Execution
-This Repository includes an example Dataset for Jan Mayen, with all IceSat-2 data from the last summer season, a historic DEM and a gpkg file eith the extends of the glacier.
+This Repository includes an example Dataset for Jan Mayen, with all IceSat-2 data from the summer season 2021 (hdf5-format), a historic DEM (tif-format) and a gpkg file with the extends of the glacier.
 After cloning the repository, some variables need to be set.
 If the example data is used the paths don't need to be changed.
-After executing all the functions step by step from the executing.R script, the elevation changes can be investigated in different plots. <br/>*NOTICE*: the intersectPoints function needs a long time for calculating.
+After executing all the functions step by step from the executing.R script, the elevation changes can be investigated in different plots. <br/>*NOTICE*: the intersectPoints function needs a long time for extracting the relevant points.
 To skip this process an already cropped dataset is provided in the Data folder and can be used instead.